abhinendrayadav/ProVA/data/LnD/IBM_Partnerwrold.md

 - ibm certificate register
 - ibm certificate registration
 - ibm certification registration
+- how to register for ibm certification
+- register for ibm certification

 ## intent:IBM_Partnerwrold/IBM_as_partnet_for_SPVC
 - Unable to see IBM as a partner for SPVC course